 You don’t need to go far to head to the beach either with your dog, with the adjacent beach allowing dogs on the sand.
 Dogs are allowed off-leash, except between 10am and 8pm during daylight savings time when they need to be leashed.

-#2 Adelaide Beachfront – Discovery Parks, Adelaide
+#2 Adelaide Beachfront – Discovery Parks, Semaphore Park

 Another caravan park offering pet-friendly cabins in Adelaide is Discovery Parks – Adelaide Beachfront.
 This park is located northwest of the Adelaide CBD in Semaphore Park, not far from Port Adelaide.

 Pets are allowed in selected Standard 1 Bedroom and Standard 2 Bedroom Cabins – just look for the options listed as “Pet Friendly” on their website.
 The former sleep up to two in a double bed, while the latter can accommodate up to six, with two sets of bunks in a second bedroom.
 Both include a basic kitchen and bathroom.

 The park is located right next to Semaphore South Beach, where dogs are allowed on the sand, but need to be leashed between 10am and 8pm during daylight saving time.
 It’s also close (a long walk or a short drive) to the new Semapaw Park, a fenced dog park with separate areas for small and large dogs.

 The Belair National Park Holiday Park is conveniently located within the Belair National Park, one of the pet-friendly national parks in South Australia.
 With plenty of dog-friendly walks to choose from (just keep your pup on a leash), while dogs were previously only allowed on sites, they are now permitted in selected cabins.